weeinn2025/Capstone-FinGPT/README.md

 Features
 ========
-(Note: Work-in-progress to enhance more features.)
+(Note: Work-in-progress to enhance more features with advanced visualization and AI.)

 1.   **Upload multiple formats - flexible ingest** (Accepted file formats for Data Input & Pre-processing)